HigherState/dsentric/README.md

 Terminology

+set -
+    It is not the responsibility of Dsentric to verify the values being set, beyond standard property type Setting an empty object will remove the value, assuming its type is valid.

 unapply -
     extract the value, type match return None if invalid type.
     If Contract match, also return None if contract is not valid.